 Interest rate risk: The Bank and its affiliates' operations are subject to the risk of interest rate fluctuations to the extent that interest-earning assets (including investments) and interest-bearing liabilities mature or reprice at different times or in differing amounts.
-In the case of floating rate assets and liabilities the Bank and its affiliates are also exposed to basis risk, which is the difference in repricing characteristics of the various floating rate indices, such as the deposit rate and libor and different types of interest.
+In the case of floating rate assets and liabilities, the Bank and its affiliates are also exposed to basis risk, which is the difference in repricing characteristics of the various floating rate indices, such as the deposit rate and libor and different types of interest.
 Treasury activities are aimed at optimizing net interest income, given market interest rate levels consistent with the Bank's business strategies.

-Asset-liability risk management activities are conducted in the context of the Bank's sensitivity to interest rate changes.
 In general, as common in current economic environment, the consolidated financial statements are liability sensitive because its interest-earning assets have a longer duration and reprice slightly less frequently than interest-bearing liabilities.
 This means that in rising interest rate environments, margins earned will narrow as liabilities reprice.
 However, the actual effect will depend on a number of factors, including the extent to which repayments are made earlier or later than the contracted dates and variations in interest rate sensitivity within repricing periods and among currencies.

-Notes to Consolidated Financial Statements As of and for the Six-Month Period Ended 30 June 2012 (Currency: Thousands of Turkish Lira (TL))
+Notes to Consolidated Financial Statements As of and for the Nine-Month Period Ended 30 September 2012 (Currency: Thousands of Turkish Lira (TL))